U.S. Navy and U.S. Marine Corps Aircraft Squadron Designations: U.S. Navy - List of Fixed Wing Squadron Designations

 Between 1927 and 1937 suffix letters (or assignment letters) were in use to indicate Fleet or Force assignments of a particular squadron.

 Thus, for example, VF-1B stood for Fighter Squadron One, attached to Battle Fleet.

 The full list of pre-war suffix letters is as follows:

 A brief resurgence of suffix letters in the Navy squadron designators was seen between 1946 and 1948.

 The following suffix letters were in use during that period:

 In 1948 the use of suffix letters in squadron designators was discontinued.

 U.S. Navy - List of Lighter-than-Air Squadron Designations

 The following designations for Lighter-than-Air squadron were in use:

-U.S. Navy - List of Rotary Wing Squadron Designations
+U.S. Navy - List of Rotary Wing and Tiltrotor Squadron Designations

 U.S. Marine Corps - List of Fixed Wing Squadron Designations

 Squadron designations between 1920 and 1937:

 During that period of time a squadron of the Marine Corps could be distinguished from a Navy squadron by a suffix letter "M".

 Thus, VF-2M stood for Marine Fighter Squadron Two, VO-8M stood for Marine Observation Squadron Eight, and so forth.

 In 1937 the suffix letters in squadron designators were discontinued, and the letter "M" signifying the Marine Corps was moved into a fixed place after the "V".
 Designations of all existing Marine squadrons were changed accordingly: e.g., VF-2M became VMF-2.